Skip to content

 Receiving Responses

-The generator will forward our request to the MCP server and stream the response back.
+The service will forward our request to the MCP server and stream the response back.
 In your monitoring window, you should see:

 1. The mcp.send frame with your JSONRPC request